 Investing in Women Case Study Series: Capital 4 Development Partners

-In order to increase funding for women’s SMEs, Investing in Women (IW) is working with four reputable global impact investors with ties in South East Asia: Capital 4 Development Partners, Patamar Capital, Root Capital and the Small Enterprise Assistance Funds.
+Investing in Women (IW) has established investment vehicles with four reputable global impact investors with ties in South East Asia: Capital 4 Development Partners (C4D Partners), Patamar Capital, Root Capital and the Small Enterprise Assistance Funds (SEAF).

 This case study is part of a series of case studies detailing IW’s blended finance structures with these partners.
 It highlights their achievements and discusses key learnings in mobilising more capital for women’s small and medium enterprises (SMEs).
 In particular, this document provides an overview, progress to date and key learnings of IW’s partnership with C4D Partners.